intuitivecomputing/PbD-With-Support/README.md

 The back-end code has been deployed on a system running Ubuntu 20.04 (64-bit).
 The software uses [ROS Noetic](http://wiki.ros.org/noetic), which can be installed by following the instructions [here](http://wiki.ros.org/noetic/Installation).

 ### Hardware
-The programming system may be used with any robot manipulator with kinesthetic teaching capabilities; instructions for how to set up the system for different robots are available below.
+This programming system requires the use of a robot with kinesthetic teaching capabilities and a gripper; you must have access to code that can activate/deactivate the robot's kinesthetic teaching mode and move the robot and its gripper.
+Instructions for how to set up the system for different robots that meet the requirements above are available below.

 ### Required ROS Packages